PetrGlad/emmate/README.md

   VST3 is GPL.
 LV2 seem like a decent choice.
 Here seem to be an LV2 host implementation in Rust https://github.com/wmedrano/livi-rs.
 Can also implement one from scratch, or use JACK API and register emmate as a MIDI sequencer.
 Pipewire seems to SUPPORT JACK API as well (see `pw-jack`).
 * May need to use midi events directly (instead of intermediate internal representation).
-E.g. `track::to_lane_events` may not be necessary.
+E.g. `track::from_midi_events` may not be necessary.
 In particular tail shifts will become simpler.
 This will require
     * To handle ignored/unused events along with notes and sustain.
     * Midi events have starting times relative to previous ones.
 May need some indexing mechanism (e.g. a range tree)